 ‘Feed the Future’; AAEC’s Conrad Lyford receives Fulbright Grant

 A longtime leader in Texas Tech’s Department of Agricultural and Applied Economics is the recipient of a 2014-2015 Fulbright U.S. Scholar grant.
-Conrad Lyford, an associate professor specializing in agribusiness, will travel to Hawassa University in Ethiopia to work with Ethiopian educators and researchers to facilitate agribusiness development and value chain rationalization.
+Conrad Lyford, a professor specializing in agribusiness, will travel to Hawassa University in Ethiopia to work with Ethiopian educators and researchers to facilitate agribusiness development and value chain rationalization.

 The Ethiopian economy is strongly agriculturally based, and there should be many opportunities to develop joint projects of interest, improve intercultural understanding and develop long-term relationships, Lyford said.

 “Receiving this Fulbright means enhanced opportunities to work in agricultural development in Feed the Future countries that are currently a focus of efforts by the U.S. government/U.S. Agency for International Development for development assistance,” he said.
 “This should build on Texas Tech’s growing partnerships with Ethiopian universities.”

 Recipients of Fulbright awards are selected on the basis of academic or professional achievement as well as demonstrated leadership potential in their fields.
 The Fulbright Program, one of America’s flagship international educational exchange program, is sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

 Lyford joins some 800 other U.S. faculty and professional recipients to lecture and conduct research in 140 countries around the world.
 “Fulbright recipients reflect the high level of research and teaching our faculty engage in daily at Texas Tech University,” said Tech President Duane Nellis.